jbittel/django-mama-cas/docs/security.rst

 Obviously, a login server should require `SSL`_.
 Without it, login credentials and CAS tickets are exposed to anyone with access to the network traffic.
-Additionally, all services making use of CAS should be communicating via SSL.
+Additionally, all services utilizing CAS should be communicating via SSL.
+Note that you can enforce this service requirement with the valid service regular expressions.

 HSTS
 ~~~~

 `HTTP Strict Transport Security`_ (HSTS) headers tell browsers that the site
-should only be accessed via HTTPS and not HTTP.
-When a browser encounters
+should only be accessed via HTTPS and not allow HTTP.
+When a browser
-this header, it will automatically use HTTPS for future visits.
-This prevents
+encounters this header, it will automatically use HTTPS for future visits.
-some man-in-the-middle attacks caused by browsers initially accessing the
+This prevents some man-in-the-middle attacks caused by browsers initially
-page via HTTP.
+accessing the page via HTTP, even if they are subsequently redirected.

 X-Frame-Options
 ~~~~~~~~~~~~~~~